Horizon: An American Saga – Chapter 1: Production

 Kevin Costner first commissioned Horizon as a single, small-scale film in 1988 and later approached Walt Disney Studios with the project after the release of his 2003 film Open Range.
 The film almost entered production, but he and Disney were $5 million apart on the budget and plans were scrapped.
 He returned to the script in 2012, rewriting it with Jon Baird as four larger films.
 It was announced in January 2022 that Costner was set to direct and produce the film, a passion project for him, in addition to starring.
 It began casting in February.
 In April, Warner Bros.
-Pictures and New Line Cinema joined the production to distribute with the film set to be released on the then-named HBO Max streaming service before being moved to a theatrical release.
+Pictures and New Line Cinema joined the production to distribute with the film set to be released on the then-named HBO Max streaming service before moving it to a theatrical release.
 In a June interview, Costner stated he plans to make four movies out of the premise and was looking to cast over 170 speaking roles.
 In order to get the films made, Costner spent $38 million of his own money.

 In August, Sienna Miller, Sam Worthington, Jamie Campbell Bower, Luke Wilson, Thomas Haden Church, Jena Malone, Alejandro Edda, Tatanka Means, and Michael Rooker were cast in the film.
 Isabelle Fuhrman, Ella Hunt, Jeff Fahey, and Tom Payne would be among the numerous casting announcements made throughout September.
 In October, Will Patton, Owen Crow Shoe, and Danny Huston were added to the cast.

 Filming of at least the first installment began on August 29, 2022, in southern Utah, concluding in November.
 Filming of the second installment began by May 2023, before concluding in the summer of that year.